canonical/k8s-snap/docs/src/snap/howto/ceph.md

 # How to use ceph

 Distributed, redundant storage is a must-have when you want to develop reliable applications.
-Ceph is a storage solution which provides exactly that, and is built with distributed clusters in mind.
+[Ceph] is a storage solution which provides exactly that, and is built with distributed clusters in mind.
 In this tutorial, we'll be looking at how to integrate Canonical Kubernetes with a Ceph cluster.
 Specifically, by the end of this tutorial you'll have a Kubernetes pod with a mounted RBD-backed volume.
+RBD stands for RADOS Block Device and it is the abstraction used by Ceph to provide reliable and distributed storage.
 This how to is adapted from [block-devices-and-kubernetes].

 ## What you'll need